tlswg/rfc8447bis/README.md

-# Clarifications for Ed25519, Ed448, X25519, and X448 Algorithm Identifiers
+# IANA Registry Updates for TLS and DTLS

-This is the working area for the LAMPS WG Internet-Draft, "Clarifications for Ed25519, Ed448, X25519, and X448 Algorithm Identifiers".
+This is the working area for the TLS WG Internet-Draft, "IANA Registry Updates for TLS and DTLS".

 * [Editor's Copy](https://tlswg.github.io/rfc8447bis/draft-ietf-tls-rfc8447bis.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-ietf-tls-rfc8447bis/)